Follow these July 4th homeowner association rules for a safe celebration

 (Image credit: Getty)

 Displaying the Stars and Stripes outside your home is the most obvious way to mark Independence Day.
-But while there are no rules against putting your flag on your front porch, there are regulations in line with Flag Code that outline some do's and don'ts.
+But while there are no rules against putting your flag on your front porch, there are regulations in line with the Flag Code.
 These include when you display your flag, and how.
-Make sure you are familiar with all Flag Code rules and how they align with your HOA rules, so you can fly your flag without worry.
+Ensure you are familiar with all Flag Code rules and how they align with your HOA rules, so you can fly your flag without worry.

 However, flying flags other than Old Glory could be an issue.
 The Freedom to Display the American Flag Act of 2005 gives you total freedom to fly an American flag in a HOA.
-However, this doesn't apply to other flags.
-The flags of other nations, pride flags, political banners or even sports flags might break the rules of your homeowner's association.
+However, this doesn't always apply to other flags.
+The flags of other nations, LGBT pride flags, political banners, or even sports flags might break the rules of your homeowner's association.

 2. Firework displays

-The only way to end a 4th July celebration is with a firework display.
+The only way to end a 4th July celebration is with a fireworks display.
 But putting on a good show involves much more than a few sparklers and skyrockets.
-A successful firework display should, above all, be safe.
+A successful fireworks display should, above all, be safe.

-Unfortunately, most HOA won't allow personal firework use, and suggest if you're going to have a display, that you should leave it to the professionals.
+Unfortunately, most HOAs won't allow personal firework use, and suggest if you're going to have a display, that you should leave it to the professionals.

 However, this isn't every HOA.
 If your HOA permits fireworks, they usually only allow legally purchased, safety-approved fireworks.
 They should be used under the supervision of an adult and well clear of any combustible material and nearby buildings.